Polyglot Problems: 21 Hilarious Problems That Only Polyglots Understand

 Yeah, it’s terrible when you’ve got a perfect idiom to whip out but you just can’t.

-If you’re trying to tell your Japanese friends that “there’s no cow on the ice” (ingen ko på isen) which means “there’s nothing to worry about” in Swedish, you might be better off just being direct or learning an idiom that has a similar underlying meaning.
+If you’re trying to tell your Japanese friends that “there’s no cow on the ice” (ingen ko på isen) which means “there’s nothing to worry about” in Swedish, you might be better off just being direct or learning an idiom in that language which has a similar meaning.

 The Swedes are right, by the way.
 There’s really nothing to worry about.
 Embrace the struggle.
 It’s part of the process.
 In due time, this will all come to you like “a roll with butter” (bułka z masłem), as we say in Polish.

-18. You panic when studying one language because you’re worried you’ll forget the others.
+18. You panic studying one language because you’re worried you’ll forget the others.

 It’s simply not true, but we’ve all been there.

 You put so much focus on one language.
 You spend hours, days, weeks or months studying—and then you stop in a panic thinking of the other languages that aren’t getting your attention anymore.